 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 All used technologies are driven by in-house databases insuring integrated data management.
-We provide a detailed genotyping protocol to all our users on request.
+We have six methods available in routine:

 PCR: allele detection

 PCR + restriction fragment length polymorphism : mutations scanning

 PCR + sequencing : mutations confirmation

 Troubleshooting genotyping assays can be challenging as multiple parameters from reagents to thermal cycling may be different in your labs in comparison with the provided protocol.
 In the publication Jacquot et al., we try to provide recommendations to design a reliable protocol and present critical parameters for optimization.

 Another possible explanation is that the genotyped mice are not carrying the mutation or transgene as expected.
 Lloyd et al. found that 15% of lines deposited to public repositories, do not carry the mutation specified by the depositor.
 Careful validation of any new mutant line is highly recommended.

 Cryopreservation of your mouse lines is an essential backup to secure your research project.
 In Scavizzi et al., we provide a blastocyst genotyping method for more ethical, simple and efficient quality control.